aablsk/flutter_challenge_senior/APPROACH.md

 ### *"to quickly view all issues of one project after each other"*

 value of this user story is not clearly indicated, instead the actual task seems to be presented as the value.
+'projects' is something different than repositories in github.

+*ASSUMPTION* project refers to repositories not github projects (ACC take precedence).
 *ASSUMPTION* user story is secondary, ACC should be focused on.